alessandrob1-star/alessandrob1-star/README.md

 * 📊 Grade Management System (C++)
   A C++ application to manage and calculate course grades using weighted averages, bonus points, and file persistence.

+* ibm-final-project-airbnb-data-analysis
+  This project presents an exploratory data analysis of Airbnb listings in New York City.
+It was developed as an IBM final project and focuses on data cleaning, transformation, and visualization using Python.

 * More coming soon...

 ---